ionic-team/ionic-site/docs/v2/api/components/segment/SegmentButton/index.md

 <td>
-expression to evaluate when a segment selection has been changed
+expression to evaluate when a segment button has been clicked
 </td>
 </tr>